wh-alice/mig_visualstudio/vs/modeling/embedding-a-diagram-in-a-windows-form.md

 ---
-title: "Embedding a Diagram in a Windows Form | testtitle" ms.custom: "" ms.date: "10/21/2016"
+title: "Embedding a Diagram in a Windows Form" ms.custom: "" ms.date: "10/21/2016"
 ms.prod: "visual-studio-tfs-dev14"